supabase-community/supabase-management-js/README.md

 npm run typecheck
 ```

-6. Create a changeset to describe your changes if you are making changes to the source code that effects its public API
+6. Create a changeset to describe your changes if you are making changes to the source code that affects its public API

 ```sh
 npm exec changeset